mesosphere/dcos-commons/docs/pages/operations-guide.md

 - Packaging

-  SDK Schedulers are packaged for deployment on DC/OS.
+  SDK services are packaged for deployment on DC/OS.
 DC/OS packages follow the [Universe schema](https://github.com/mesosphere/universe), which defines how packages expose customization options at initial installation.
 When a package is installed on the cluster, the packaging service (named 'Cosmos') creates a Marathon app that contains a rendered version of the `marathon.json.mustache` template provided by the package.
 For an SDK service, this Marathon app is the Scheduler for the service.

 For further discussion of DC/OS components, see the [architecture documentation](https://docs.mesosphere.com/1.9/overview/architecture/components/).